yann112/coding_rules/README.md

 dict_of_my_clients_and_phone_number = {"Alice": "555-1234", "Bob": "555-5678"}
 list_of_yellow_fruits = ["banana", "pineapple", "lemon"]
 ```
+* Follow the PEP 8 style guide for Python code using flake8.
 * A logger should be passed to each class and initialized like this:
 ```python
 import logging